Pirastrino/Search_and_Book/README.md

 **Please note that the cheapest price does not include baggage price.
 The cheapest flight is selected based on base flight/combination price (fare).**

+**If `--date` is today then it will search for combinations with departure 'now + 4 hours'.
+That also means that if you search after 8PM then booked combination will have departure date of the first flight next day!**

 **The program will try to check combination 50 times first and it will book the combination only if *flights_checked = True* and *flights_invalid = False*.**

 **Successfully checked combination is booked by [http://128.199.48.38:8080/booking](http://128.199.48.38:8080/booking) API.**